danjelous/mc503-cloud-computing-ex2/README.md

 ## API Documentation

-To view the API Docs, simply navigate to `/api-docs/` to view the Swagger generated documentation.
+To view the API Docs on develop, navigate to `/api-docs/` to view the Swagger generated documentation.
+On master, the Doc is availabe under this [link](https://hidden-tundra-33627.herokuapp.com/api-docs/).

 ## Notes